 IT ALL BEGAN IN WEST VIRGINIA

 The story begins in 1905 with Anna Jarvis standing over her mother’s grave.
-She and her mother had shared a deep bond throughout Anna’s lifetime.
-Consumed by grief, Anna made a solemn vow.
-She pledged to establish a national day to honor her mother and all mothers for the positive contributions they made to society.
+She and her mother were very close during Anna’s lifetime.
+Consumed by grief, Anna makes a solemn vow.
+She pledges to establish a national day to honor her mother and all mothers for the positive contributions they make to society.

-Anna’s mother, Ann Reeves Jarvis, had sacrificed a lot for her children.
-Having raised her family during the Civil War, she suffered great hardship.
-Of the 11 children she gave birth to, only four survived.
-The others died from diseases prevalent at the time, including measles, typhoid and diphtheria.
+Anna’s mother, Ann Reeves Jarvis, had raised her family in the mid 1800’s and had suffered great hardship.
+Of the 12 children she gave birth to, only four survived.
+The others died from diseases common at the time, including measles, typhoid and diphtheria.

 Ann Reeves Jarvis

 And when the Civil War broke out in 1861, Jarvis insisted the clubs remain neutral.
 In their additional role as volunteer nurses, the mothers cared for soldiers of both the Confederate and Union armies.

 Mother’s Day Work Club members took care of all soldiers

 Following the war, the clubs continued to be a unifying force.
 In 1868, Jarvis organized a Mothers’ Friendship Day, which brought together mothers of former foes and encouraged reconciliation among area families.